 That means the more you support the game, the more support there is for the youngsters dreaming of running out at Twickenham one day, for the community club in a rural area helped to travel to away games, for training the referees and coaches who turn out every week, for new kit which inspires an inner city team, new pitches, floodlights and modernised clubhouses.

 Ultimately, the RFU’s purpose is to encourage rugby and its values to flourish across England.
-Last year the RFU invested £99.6m directly with clubs and in operating the English game at all levels and they were assisted by over 100,000 volunteers.
+For the 18/19 season, the RFU invested £100.5m directly with clubs and in operating the English game at all levels and they were assisted by over 100,000 volunteers again.

 The RFU’s strategic priorities are: